 - Focus on your kids.
 If you find yourself struggling to parent them, you can take a parenting class (many are free, and there is a list on the resources page).
 Additionally, figure out what respite care might look like before you need it.
 Who could you call to watch your kids so you could have a break?

 - Don’t try to do everything alone.
-In case you haven’t notice, much of this post is about support—professionals, non-professionals, groups, etc. Raising kids is hard; don’t try to do it all on your own.
+In case you haven’t noticed, much of this post is about support—professionals, non-professionals, groups, etc. Raising kids is hard; don’t try to do it all on your own.
 Ask for help when you need it.